Andrew Kerr (civil servant)

-Andrew Kerr OBE was a local government officer who has served as Chief Executive of several principal councils.
+Andrew Kerr OBE was a local government officer who has was Chief Executive of several principal councils.
 He was with the City of Edinburgh Council from August 2015 to June 2024.

 Early life

 A native of Falkirk, in his youth Kerr was an international sprinter.
 He won a bronze medal at 400m in the 1977 European Athletics Junior Championships.

 Local government career

 He worked for Birmingham Council for three years before becoming Chief Executive successively of North Tyneside Council (2005) and Wiltshire Council (2010), then Chief Operating Officer of the City of Cardiff Council in March 2012, and Chief Executive of Cornwall Council in 2013 before his next move, to Edinburgh.

 Wiltshire Council

 Kerr was appointed to the Wiltshire job in January 2010, and in May 2011 he made headlines with an increase to his £189,000 salary while the Council was cutting hundreds of jobs.
 While initially defending his pay rise, after media and political pressure he decided to turn down the increase.
 However, in October 2011 he was made redundant, with council leader Jane Scott commenting "This is an organisation which is led by politicians, not by officers, and that is what we are talking about here.”